 Co-counsel to Indenture Trustee to 12.00% Senior Unsecured Notes Due 2016 in chapter 11 bankruptcies of Optima Specialty Steel, Inc. et al. filed in the U.S. Bankruptcy Court for the District of Delaware (liabilities estimated between $100 mil. and $500 mil.);

-Lead counsel to Independent Directors of certain chapter 11 debtors in regard to hotel development companies administered under John Q. Hammons Fall 2006, LLC, et al., U.S. Bankruptcy Court for the District of Kansas (liabilities estimated between $100 mil. to $500 mil.);
+Lead counsel to independent directors and managers of certain chapter 11 debtors in regard to the John Q. Hammons hotel development companies administered under John Q. Hammons Fall 2006, LLC, et al., U.S. Bankruptcy Court for the District of Kansas (liabilities estimated between $100 mil. to $500 mil.);

 Co-Counsel to Indenture Trustee under Certain Indenture dated as of May 16, 2012 pursuant to which 9.75% Senior Notes Due 2020 were issued, in chapter 11 bankruptcies of oil and gas explorer and producer Magnum Hunter Resources Corp., et al. filed in the U.S. Bankruptcy Court for the District of Delaware (liabilities estimated between $1 bil. to $10 bil.);

 Lead bankruptcy counsel to The Beverly Hills Unified School District regarding its contract and environmental claims in the chapter 11 bankruptcies of Denver-based oil driller Venoco, Inc. et al. filed in the U.S. Bankruptcy Court for the District of Delaware (liabilities estimated between $500 mil. to $1 bil.);